argmaxml/recsplain/docs/source/how-it-works.rst

 How it works
 ================

 The recsplain system is a tabular similarity search server.
+It predicts item similarity and user preferences

+It predicts item similarity using encoders and recommends items for users based on the user's previous relationship with relevant items.

-Install it into your project to have your very own recommendation engine.
+Install it into your project to have your very own engine for searching for similar items and making good recommendations.

-The recsplain system predicts user preferences based on previous relationship with relevant items where the features of the items are taken into consideration.

 Install
 --------------